Rick Aguilera: Return to Minnesota

 A free agent following the 1995 season, Aguilera opted to return to the Twins.
 Minnesota skipper Tom Kelly installed Aguilera as a starting pitcher—a position he hadn't been in since starting 11 games for the team in 1989—rather than his familiar closer role.
 Despite early season shoulder and wrist injuries (with the latter reportedly caused by lifting his wife's suitcase the last week of spring training) forcing Aguilera to miss six weeks early in the season, the veteran battled his way to an 8–6 record with a 5.42 ERA in 19 starts, including a pair of complete games.

 The following season, the experiment of Aguilera as a starting pitcher had ended midway through spring training and the veteran returned to the bullpen.
 At age 35, he went 5–4 with 26 saves and a 3.82 ERA in 61 outings.
 In 1998, he recorded 38 saves (the most since saving 41 games in 1992) in 68 games for the Twins.
 In 1999, Aguilera had gone 3–1 with 6 saves and a 1.27 ERA in 17 games before the Twins traded the 37-year-old and pitcher Scott Downs to the Chicago Cubs for Kyle Lohse and Jason Ryan.

 Chicago Cubs

 Aguilera pitched well for the Cubs in 1999, posting a 6–3 record with 8 saves and a 3.69 ERA in 44 games as a middle reliever, set-up man, and occasional closer.

 At age 38, he entered the 2000 season, his 16th season in the big leagues, as the team's closer.
+On June 2 of that year, Aguilera became the 13th member of the 300 save club after pitching a scoreless inning against the Detroit Tigers.

 Aguilera went 1–2 with 29 saves in 54 appearances, but blew eight of his save opportunities and finished with a 4.91 ERA for the last-place Cubs.